Alexous-O/Hash-Calculator/README.md

 ## Project Description

+A hash calculator is a tool used to generate hash values ​​from input data.
+These hash values ​​are fixed sequences of characters (usually in hexadecimal) that represent the unique digital fingerprint of the data.

 This project aims to explain the principle of ransomware and I developed it as part of my studies, to learn how it works.

+## Uses of a Hash Calculator :

+- Data Integrity Checking: :lock:
+- Secure Password Storage: :closed_lock_with_key:
+- Digital Signature Generation: :black_nib:
+- Data Deduplication: :card_index_dividers:
+- Indexing and Fast Search: :clipboard:

 ## Screenshot 📸